nuneskris/nuneskris.github.io/_teaching/DBT-ColumnTransformations.md

 ---
-title: "Hello DBT"
+title: "DBT-ColumnTransformations"
 collection: teaching
-type: "Datawarehouse"
+type: "DataLake"
-permalink: /teaching/HelloDBTColumTransform
+permalink: /teaching/DBT-ColumnTransformations
-venue: "S3"
 date: 2024-06-01
+venue: "Glue"
-location: "Snowflake"
+location: "AWS"
 ---

 I will be Using DBT to run some tranformations on Snowflake.
 I will be using the ERP data which I have used in multiple demos.
 Data was loaded into Snowflake stages from this [demo](https://nuneskris.github.io/teaching/Snowflake-S3-Integration).